upobir/lz/README.md

 2. Define the functions that you want to invoke with `lz`.
 Put the line `## lz function` before the function for it to be registered (the comment should start the line).
 Note that the corresponding script name to your function will be made by replacing the underscores by hyphen.

 ### Steps to use
-1. Run `. lz` to see available scripts
+1. Run `. lz` to see available scripts (you can run `. lz -l` to see only functions and nothing else, useful if you want to use in an array)
 2. Run `. lz <script name>` to run the script